jmdarville/ansible-cisco/README.md

 ## Basic Router Configs

 These are the basic configs that create a user and allow remote access through ssh.
 The username and passwords are published below as this is just an example using GNS3.
 Obviously not a production ready scenario...

+* Enable password must be set
+* A user and password must be created
+* SSH must be enabled
+* ip domain must be specified
+* SSHv2 must be configured

 ###### jupiter - basic config